 The CMOS switch is set using an Explain function call.
 The syntax of this call is:

-Pstat.SetAuxBNCSettings (Impedance, Bandwidth)
+'''

+Pstat.SetAuxBNCImpedance (Impedance)

+'''

-Both variables passed to the function are Booleans (with a value of TRUE or FALSE).
+The variable passed to the function is a Boolean (with a value of TRUE or FALSE).

 The following definitions can be used to make a script that calls this function more readable.